thomasWeise/bookbuildeR/README.md

 Our Travis builds load such an image, namely [thomasweise/docker-bookbuilder](http://hub.docker.com/r/thomasweise/docker-bookbuilder/), which provides my [bookbuildeR](http://github.com/thomasWeise/bookbuildeR) `R` package on top of an `R` installation ([thomasweise/docker-pandoc-r](http://hub.docker.com/r/thomasweise/docker-pandoc-r/)) on top of a Pandoc installation ([thomasweise/docker-pandoc](http://hub.docker.com/r/thomasweise/docker-pandoc/)) on top of a TeX Live installation ([thomasweise/docker-texlive-full](http://hub.docker.com/r/thomasweise/docker-texlive-full/)).
 Of course, you could also use any of these containers locally or extend them in any way you want, in order to use different tools or book building procedures.

-## 5. Related Contributed Projects and Components
+## 5. Related Projects and Components

+### 5.1.
+Own Contributed Projects and Components

 The following components have been contributed by us to provide this tool chain.
 They are all open source and available on GitHub.